buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

     * OpenRGB's LED view mode does not display the keyboard layout correctly because it ignores the status LEDs, which can make setting the key colors a bit confusing.
 It also prevents you from setting the color of the status LEDs, which remain red.
     * Status LEDs don't change color properly with certain effects, they remain red.
 Effects that set the entire keyboard a single color, however, do properly change the status LED colors.

 I think the one thing about this project that I am a bit saddened about is how reliant it is on China, because I always like sourcing my things locally as doing so is better for the environment + economy.
 PCBWay/JLCPCB are both located in China, the European alternatives are twice as expensive for small hobbyist batches, and one of them even multiplied the price by 4 just because I wanted a black PCB.
-Many electronic components are more expensive if sourced here, and if we're frank they are probably made in China as well.
-I don't think there's an easy way to escape this unfortunately.
+Many electronic components are more expensive if sourced here, and if we're frank they are probably made in China as well, so I don't think there's an easy way to escape this unfortunately...
 But in the unlikely event I decide to make boards to sell, I'll look into trying to get them made here.

 This is in no way a dig at the quality of the boards or of the service.
 JLC did fantastic work, and their support team were super friendly and receptive to the feedback that I provided them.